 Aromatase inhibitors normally are not used to treat breast cancer in premenopausal women unless accompanied by ovarian function suppression since inhibiting aromatase does not effect the production of estrogen by the ovaries (which is the most abundant source of estrogen in premenopausal women).
 To the extent that an aromatase inhibitor did decrease the production of estrogen in a premenopausal woman, the decrease would tend to stimulate the ovaries to increase androgen production, thereby neutralizing the effect of the aromatase inhibitor.

-To varying degrees, women taking aromatase inhibitors experience side effects such as an increase in joint disorders, an increase in the incidence of fractures, and high cholesterol (especially for those switching from tamoxifen).
+Weight gain after breast cancer diagnosis has been shown to increase hot flashes in breast cancer survivors on aromatase inhibitors.
+To varying degrees, women taking aromatase inhibitors also experience side effects such as an increase in joint disorders, an increase in the incidence of fractures, vaginal/urogenital atrophy, and high cholesterol (especially for those switching from tamoxifen).
 There are some foods that can reduce these side effects while at the same time reducing the risk of a breast cancer recurrence.
-Weight gain after breast cancer diagnosis has been shown to increase hot flashes in breast cancer survivors on aromatase inhibitors.
-While vitamin D might reduce joint pain and risk of fracture, preliminary reports suggest that taking vitamin D supplements could reduce the effectiveness of aromatase inhibitors in reducing circulating estrogen.

 Foods that enhance the effectiveness of aromatase inhibitors